QiuShuiZ/Frame_Four/README.md

 # Frame_Four
-Frame_Four and add new features
+Frame_Four add new features and organize ideas to do a map of ideas.